-Leave the destination folder as C:\Program Files\Inkscape and click Next unless you want Inkscape to be installed in a specific location on your computer.
+7. On the Choose Install Location window leave the destination folder as C:\Program Files\Inkscape and click Install unless you want Inkscape to be installed in a specific location on your computer.

 (Optional step)

 If you do want to install Inkscape in a specific location on your computer, click the Browse button and in the resulting window either make a new folder for Inkscape and select it or select the destination folder you want Inkscape to be installed to.